average_pool functionkeras.ops.average_pool(

 )

-Normalizes x
+Normalizes x by mean and variance.

 This op is typically used by the batch normalization step in a neural network.
 It normalizes the input tensor along the given axis.